from The Way to Love by Anthony DeMello . . .

 Take a look at the world and see the unhappiness.
 See if you can find a single person who is fearless, free from insecurities, anxieties, tensions, worries.
-Two out of three of us are unhappy, according to the Harris Poll, and three out of four of us are stressed, according to the APA’s annual stress survey.

 It’s actually not your fault!
 Who in their right mind would willingly choose to be unhappy.
 Your unhappiness in life stems from the way social institutions have programmed you to make you productive and pliant to social controls.